intbio/Kovalev_et_al_2025/index.md

 # Supplementary data
-## "Review Epigenome Engineering Using dCas-systems for Biomedical Applications and Biotechnology: Current Achievements, Opportunities and Challenges"
+## "Epigenome Engineering Using dCas-systems for Biomedical Applications and Biotechnology: Current Achievements, Opportunities and Challenges"

 ### GitHub repository